 Globalization allows students to put our relationship to the natural environment into greater sense of motion – it explores the transformations that have occurred as human populations have developed relationships (economic, cultural, social, and political) across vast distances over the last five hundred years.

 The Roots of Inequality explores the great disparities (the “haves” and “have-nots”) of the world around us, along lines of race, gender, class or other differences.
-This theme allows us to ask questions about the origins of inequality, and how the inequalities in the world today relate to earlier eras, including the past 500 years of globalization.
+This issue allows us to ask questions about the origins of inequality, and how the inequalities in the world today relate to earlier eras, including the past 500 years of globalization.

 Diverse Ways of Thinking helps students understand the past’s diverse peoples on their own terms and to get a sense of how they understood one another and the world around them.
 It addresses the historical nature of ideologies and worldviews that people have developed to conceptualize the differences and inequalities addressed in the inequality theme.

-Find a contemporary issue of interest to you! – Over the course of the semester, students in History 105 and 305 will also research the roots of a contemporary issue that is of interest to them.
+Find a contemporary issue of interest to you! – Over the course of the semester, students in History 105 and 305 will also research the roots of a contemporary case study that is of interest to them.
 Students will apply the skills they are learning in class to their own research project.
 The History Department and WSU Libraries have developed a web-based guide (using Blackboard Learn) that helps students use library resources to identify primary and secondary sources, develop a research question and later a thesis statement, and build their own independent historical argument supported by historical evidence.

 - Humans & the Environment